Alternatives to Purchasing an Investment Property in Canada

 Compared to other asset classes, real estate is relatively illiquid.
 Finding a suitable property to buy or a willing buyer for a property you're selling can be time-consuming.
 Transaction costs can be high, often exceeding 5% of the property price for the seller, covering agent commissions, legal fees, inspections, and other third-party expenses.
 Additionally, investment properties in Canada typically start at around $100,000, requiring a moderate net worth to participate, even with mortgage financing.

 While real estate markets are generally less volatile than stock markets, they still experience fluctuations.
 A rise in interest rates during your ownership period could lead to decreased property values and higher mortgage payments upon renewal.
 Economic and employment conditions in the community can also affect property performance.
-Furthermore, there are specific property-related risks, such as fire, damage, and natural disasters, although insurance can mitigate some of these concerns.
+Furthermore, there are specific property-related risks, such as fire, damage, and natural disasters, although insurance can mitigate some of these concerns and offer protection of your asset.

 One challenging aspect to control is the relationship with tenants.
 Implementing a rigorous screening process for prospective tenants, including credit checks and interviews with employers and past landlords, can help reduce future problems.
 Provincial legislation outlines procedures for addressing tenant-landlord disputes, although rental tenancy laws and tribunals typically lean towards tenants' rights.
 Ally Ballam, a real estate advisor with Engel & Volkers in Vancouver, suggests that property owners maintain a separate account with three to six months' worth of rent to cover expenses in case of disputes or rental income interruptions.